Sliding Scale of Visuals Versus Dialogue

-- Star Trek: The Motion Picture featured large stretches wherein characters would react silently to special effects sequences.
+- Star Trek The Motion Picture featured large stretches wherein characters would react silently to special effects sequences.

 - Many of Stanley Kubrick's films, particularly 2001 and Barry Lyndon.
-Of course, Full Metal Jacket and Doctor Strangelove both have their share memorable lines.
+Of course, Full Metal Jacket and Doctor Strangelove both have their share of memorable lines.

 - Neon Genesis Evangelion.
 Visual metaphors abound, from the utterly alien design of the Angels to Mind Screwing religious symbols everywhere.
 One notable example is Gendo's Scary Shiny Glasses, which become steadily less scarily shiny as we get to know more about his motivations.

 - Primal - Twenty minutes of expository cutscenes before the player gets to do more than just walk through the large, empty Nexus.

 - The trend continues with each new world and situation.

 - In between (and during) the cutscenes are mind-blowing Scenery Porn, though.
 Puts this kind of in the middle.

 - The comic books where Hermann does both story and drawings (like Jeremiah, for instance) tend to have many pages without words.

 - None of The Sims has any proper dialog, as they all talks simslish.
 You still can know what they are talking about thanks to the images in the talking bubble and their gestures.